maxbanshees/portfolio/README.md

 This site runs on Jekyll, an opensource static site generating platform.

-You can follow [Mike Dane's Jekyll tutorial series](https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=1) for more in depth information on Jekyll, as well as hosting through GitHub Pages.
+[Mike Dane's Jekyll tutorial series](https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=1) has more in depth information on Jekyll, as well as hosting through GitHub Pages.

+[GitHub Desktop](https://desktop.github.com/) can be used to navigate around some issues with uploading to GitHub through the terminal.

-You can use the [Neocities Command Line Interface](https://neocities.org/cli) if hosting on Neocities.
+The [Neocities Command Line Interface](https://neocities.org/cli) can be used if hosting on Neocities.

 ## Setup